 Consultation may be done telephonically, electronically or in person.
 Consultation shall ordinarily consist of a history and physical examination, review of records and imaging pathology or similar studies.
 Consultation includes providing opinions and recommendations.
 An active Delaware certificate is required of any out of state physician who comes into Delaware to perform a consultation more than twelve (12) times per year.
-A physician who comes into Delaware to perform consultations less than once a quarter must be actively licensed in another State or country on a full and unrestricted basis.
+A physician who comes into Delaware to perform consultations must be actively licensed in another State or country on a full and unrestricted basis.
 Any consultations done for teaching and/or training purposes may include active participation in procedures and treatment, whether surgical or otherwise, provided a Delaware licensed physician remains responsible as the physician of record, and provided the patient is not charged a fee by the consultant.

 7.1 Each license shall be renewed biennially.
 The failure of the Board to notify a licensee of his/her expiration date and subsequent renewals does not, in any way, relieve the licensee of the requirement to renew his/her registration/license pursuant to the Board’s regulations and 24 Del.C.
 Ch.
 17.

 7.3 Failure of a licensee to renew his/her license shall cause his/her license to expire.
 A physician whose license has expired may renew his/her license within one year after the expiration date upon fulfilling items 8.2.1 – 8.2.4 above, certifying that he/she has not practiced medicine in Delaware while his/her license has expired, and paying any renewal fees and a late fees determined by the Division of Professional Regulation.